L'Oréal Groupe Employer Statement

 Career Pathways for Women

-At L'Oréal, we know that that gender equality at all levels of our business adds immense value and powers innovation.
+We know that that gender equality at all levels of our business adds immense value and powers innovation.
 Ensuring representation of women at senior levels starts within our talent pipeline and recruitment process for all roles.

 Having held the Workplace Gender Equality Agency (WGEA) Employer of Choice accreditation since 2019, we have demonstrated that we have strong systems and processes for performance appraisal and promotion that consider factors that might act adversely upon women.
 These systems include objective and gender-neutral performance criteria, clear progression pathways, accounting for bias and proactive succession plans.
 We also have policies that address equality of opportunities that contribute to accelerating career progression.